jack-morgan/Personal-Website/_posts/2017-06-10-Capital-BikeShare-Analysis.md

 In order to analyse the trip data by using the time/dates we need to do a few things.
 We can use pandas `DatetimeIndex()` for dealing with dates.
 We then use `date.astype()` to create an index with values cast to datetime64.
 From this we can return the hour `.hour` from the datetime object, the day of the week `.dayofweek`.
 Finally we can create a string representing the time under a specific format using the method `.strftime()`.
 We use `('%a')`, which is the format string for the abbreviated weekday names (Sun, Mon, etc.).

-This code snippet displays how this is applied on one of the DataFrames:
+This code snippet displays how these steps are applied to one of the DataFrames:

 ```python
 ind11 = pd.DatetimeIndex(df11['Start date']) #Use pandas.DatatimeIndex class for dealing with dates